drewdotpro/nodebb-plugin-google-adsense/README.md

 # NodeBB Google Adsense Plugin

 NodeBB Google Adsense plugin is made to easily place ads on your forum in different areas.
+Updated fork from silveryseven/nodebb-plugin-google-adsense for v0.6.x compatibility (untested)

 ## Installation